WestDRI/slides/content/help/_index.md

 {{%/fragment%}}

 {{%fragment%}}
-Avoid greetings, signatures, thank-yous
+Avoid greetings, signatures, thank-yous; keep it to the point
 {{%/fragment%}}

 {{%fragment%}}
-Avoid apologies about being a beginner, this being your first post, the question being stupid, etc.
+Avoid apologies about being a beginner, this being your first post, the question being stupid, etc: do the best you can & skip the personal, self-judgmental & irrelevant bits
 {{%/fragment%}}

 ---